Marcus Whitman: Legacy and honors

 The Washington State Legislature has declared the fourth day of September as Marcus Whitman Day.
-A bronze tablet in Wheeler, New York commemorates his 1828-1835 practice as a medical doctor in that town.
-In 1977, he was inducted into the Steuben County (NY) Hall of Fame.
+A bronze tablet in Wheeler, New York commemorates his 1828–1835 practice as a medical doctor in that town.
+In 1977, he was inducted into Steuben County, New York's Hall of Fame.
 Walla Walla has a Marcus Whitman Hotel and Conference Center.

-In 1953, the state of Washington donated a statue of him by the sculptor Avard Fairbanks to the National Statuary Hall Collection in the United States Capitol, but on April 14, 2021, Governor Jay Inslee signed legislation to remove it replace it with a statue of Native American leader Billy Frank Jr. An identical one stands at the edge of the campus of Whitman College.
+In 1953, the state of Washington donated a statue of him by the sculptor Avard Fairbanks to the National Statuary Hall Collection in the United States Capitol.
+An identical one stands at the edge of the campus of Whitman College.

 Historical importance

 Marcus Whitman's alleged political influence over the United States' claim to the Oregon country, as well as his purported leadership role in the emigration, were greatly exaggerated in the decades following his death, leading to great controversy in popular and academic literature.

 After Whitman's death, Spalding energetically promoted the idea that Marcus Whitman had traveled east to Washington in order to "save" the Oregon Territory from British control by convincing the United States to send settlers to contest claims of British governance.
 In 1901, Yale University historian Edward Gaylord Bourne convincingly disproved this revision of history, using the historical record to demonstrate that Whitman's trip back east was motivated by his desire to maintain the mission to convert the Native American tribes of the Northwest to Christianity and that he returned with settlers who were Protestant in order to promote (Protestant) Christianity.